amitha-sanka/repository_1/_posts/2023-03-17-bigidea2quizcorrections.md

 **Correct answer:** Filter by photographer, then filter by year, then sort by year AND Sort by year, then filter by year, then filter by photographer

 **Notes:** The correct sequence of steps should be organizing everything from least to greatest.
 The sequence I chose would not remove entries without an year, so the information and data in the spreadsheet would be inaccurate.

+# Reflection

+I feel confident about the topics in Big Idea 2 and understand the concepts well.
+This can be seen through the score I got on the Big Idea 2 quiz.
+I received a 92% on the quiz and overall feel confident about Big Idea 2 by learning about it in class the past two weeks.